uosjapuelks/tp/docs/DeveloperGuide.md

 The execution of this step is initiated by Fridget.

 Step 2 & 3:

+The getIngredientList() method is called in the IngredientList, and the current ingredientList is returned.

+Step 4:

+If returned ingredientList is empty, a FridgetException is thrown and the command exits.
+Else, it will continue to step 5.

+Step 5 & 6:

 If the user double confirms the reset command, the resetList() method is called in the IngredientList and resets the ingredient list by overwriting it with a new ingredient list.

-Step 4 & 5:
+Step 7 & 8:

-The printResetMessage() method is called in the Ui which prints a String stating that the ingredient list has been reset.
+The printResetMessage() method is called in the Ui, and prints a String stating that the ingredient list has been reset.

-Step 6:
+Step 9:

 The execution of the execute() method ends.